 First-generation SD-WAN platforms are being integrated into hybrid cloud computing strategies as well.
 A hybrid cloud is when you connect a privately operated data center with a single public or private cloud provider.
 Policies are then shared between the two so that the appearance and operation are identical from an end-user – and an administrative -- perspective.

 As cloud ambitions grow, most IT departments find benefits from a performance, reliability and security perspective when they deploy their services throughout multiple cloud service provider networks.
 Previously, multicloud strategies proved difficult because each cloud platform was managed using different tools and application programming interfaces, or APIs.
 Thus, creating identical network, security and application policies across multiple cloud infrastructures–in addition to a private data center–was too cumbersome to maintain.
-However, multicloud management platforms have emerged to help administrators create a centralised and universal network policy strategy that can be automated and pushed out to most of the popular public cloud platforms available today.
+However, multicloud management platforms have emerged to help administrators create a centralized and universal network policy strategy that can be automated and pushed out to most of the popular public cloud platforms available today.

 Now that multicloud strategies are a viable option, look for SD-WAN to begin creeping into the overall architecture by providing the same performance and latency benefits as they currently offer between corporate and remote offices.
 Only, this time, SD-WAN will be deployed between two or more public clouds managed by different service providers.